Repairs, replacements and refunds

 The seller cannot insist that you have the product repaired multiple times before they offer you a refund.

-If you are entitled to a refund, the seller may offer to reimburse you in the following ways:
+If have the right to a refund, the seller can offer to reimburse you in the following ways:

 - Refund (sometimes called a cash refund) – This is a refund of the money you paid, usually to the original form of payment.
 For example, if you paid using a credit card or debit card the money will be refunded back onto the card.